godmar02/Bluemix-CodingComp/README.md

 ### Learn how to deploy an app based on Cloud Foundry

 [Cloud Foundry][cloud_foundry] is an open-source platform-as-a-Service (PaaS) that allows you to concentrate on your code without worrying about the underlying infrastructure (like VMs or containers).
-That allows you to get your apps up and running quickly ... an ideal environment for a hackathon.
+That allows you to get your apps up and running quickly ... an ideal environment for a coding competition.

 Here's a a link to get you started: [Creating Cloud Foundry apps][cf_basics]